IdnMapping::GetAscii Method (String, Int32)

-Encodes a substring of one or more domain name labels that include Unicode characters outside the US-ASCII character range.
-The substring is converted to a string of Unicode characters in the US-ASCII character range and is formatted according to the IDNA standard.
+Encodes a substring of domain name labels that include Unicode characters outside the US-ASCII character range.
+The substring is converted to a string of displayable Unicode characters in the US-ASCII character range and is formatted according to the IDNA standard.

 Assembly: mscorlib (in mscorlib.dll)

-A zero-based offset into unicode that specifies the start of the substring.
-The conversion operation continues to the end of unicode.
+A zero-based offset into unicode that specifies the start of the substring to convert.
+The conversion operation continues to the end of the unicode string.

 The equivalent of the substring specified by the unicode and index parameters, consisting of displayable Unicode characters in the US-ASCII character range (U+0020 to U+007E) and formatted according to the IDNA standard.